 Tips for Families Coping with Substance Use Disorders

 Every family is unique.
 However, during difficult times most families share bonds that can be used to support each other.
 There is no common solution for helping an addicted family member who is drinking, using drugs, or dealing with mental issues.
-No doubt, that all people with substance use should get the professional treatment in residential rehabs and pass a detox program successfully.
-At the same time family support is also necessary and plays a major role in helping a loved one with mental and substance use disorders.
+No doubt, that all people with substance use should get professional treatment in residential rehabs and pass a detox program successfully.
+At the same time, family support is also necessary and plays a major role in helping a loved one with mental and substance use disorders.

 When one family member is experiencing a problem with substance abuse, it affects other family members.
 The research shows that some individuals have a genetic predisposition for developing mental and substance use disorders, and have a greater risk to become addicted based on different environmental factors such as having grown up in a home affected by a family member’s mental health or history of substance use.